-Key
+• Key

-• Define a short key for each image sequence you wish to export.
-Note that you can use any key names you want (e.g. foo would work as well as fmap_phase), but you need to be consistent, and you should choose key names that are short and easy to understand.

-\cdot The key name is to the left of the = for each row in the above example.
+- Define a short informative key variable name for each image sequence you wish to export.
+Note that you can use any key names you want (e.g. foo would work as well as fmap_phase), but you need to be consistent. - The key name is to the left of the = for each row in the above example.

-Template
+• Template

-- Use the variable { subject } to make the code general purpose, so you can apply it to different subjects in Step 3. - Use the variable {session} to make the code general purpose only if you have multiple sessions for each subject. - Once you use the variable {session}, ensure that a session gets added to the output path, e.g., sub-{subject}/{session}/anat/ and the output filename: sub-{subject}{session}T1w for every image in the session.
-Otherwise you will get bids-validator errors. - It is up to you to define the output directories and file names according to the BIDS specification. - Note the output names for the fieldmap images (e.g., sub-219_ses-itbs_dir-PA_epi.nii.gz, sub-219_ses-itbs_magnitude1.nii.gz, sub-219_ses-itbs_magnitude2.nii.gz, sub-219_ses-itbs_phasediff.nii.gz), and that the reverse_phase encode dwi image (e.g., sub-219_ses-itbs_dir-PA_epi.nii.gz) is grouped with the fieldmaps.
-These naming strategies were less than obvious to me, but they are what the bids specification expects. - ASL and TSE images were not described in the BIDS specification as of this writing.
-Data that is not yet defined in the specification will cause the bids-validator to produce an error unless you include it in a .bidsignore file.
-The output filenames and organization used here for ASL and TSE images were created after consultation with the bids google group, but they still needed to be in the .bidsignore file.
+- Use the variable {subject} to make the code general purpose, so you can apply it to different subjects in Step 3. - Use the variable {session} to make the code general purpose only if you have multiple sessions for each subject. - Once you use the variable {session}: - Ensure that a session gets added to the output path, e.g., sub-{subject}/{session}/anat/ AND - Session gets added to the output filename: sub-{subject}{session}T1w for every image in the session. - Otherwise you will get bids-validator errors. - Define the output directories and file names according to the BIDS specification - Note the output names for the fieldmap images (e.g., sub-219_ses-itbs_dir-PA_epi.nii.gz, sub-219_ses-itbs_magnitude1.nii.gz, sub-219_ses-itbs_magnitude2.nii.gz, sub-219_ses-itbs_phasediff.nii.gz). - The reverse_phase encode dwi image (e.g., sub-219_ses-itbs_dir-PA_epi.nii.gz) is grouped with the fieldmaps because it is used to correct other images. - Data that is not yet defined in the BIDS specification will cause the bids-validator to produce an error unless you include it in a .bidsignore file.